-During the past four years, I transitioned to a healthier lifestyle, and during this time I’ve learned a game-changing lesson.
-It goes like this: If you want something, you need to give something else up first.
+During the past four years, I transitioned to a healthier lifestyle, and I’ve learned an important lesson that successful people all over the world have learned.
+It goes like this: if you want something, you need to give something else up first.

 I had to make a lot of trade-offs to get to where I am now.
 I had to give up stuff that others would never consider living without:

-- I dropped all refined sugar from my diet
+- I dropped refined sugar from my diet

 - I stopped drinking alcohol

-- I gave up the luxury of eating whatever’s on the menu
+- I gave up the luxury of eating whatever was on the menu

 - I gave up social events to get eight hours of sleep each night.